xvoland/dutis/Readme.md

 I forked this project because it wouldn't compile for MacOS 15.2 (24C101) I made some fixes to make it possible.

+A command-line tool to manage default applications for file types on macOS.
+It provides an interactive interface to set default applications for individual file extensions or groups of related file types (like video, audio, images, etc.).

 &copy; 2025, [Vitalii Tereshchuk][home]

 ## How to Install and Use